-I set out to build this website in 2011, ten years ago, inspired by the commitment and courage of Luxemburg, Bernstein and Arendt.
-I kind of fell in love with all three — although there was little love lost between Rosa and Eduard!
-I wanted to imagine the world as they experienced it, and to engage with the debates internal to social democracy that proved so consequential in shaping the course of history, and that continue to vex progressive political activism today.
+I built the first instance of this website in 2011, ten years ago, inspired by the commitment and courage of Rosa Luxemburg and Eduard Bernstein.
+I wanted to imagine the world as they experienced it, and to engage with their debate about social democracy — a disagreement that proved so consequential in shaping the course of history, and that continues to vex progressive political activism today.

 “Workers unite!
 You have only your chains to lose,” proclaimed Marx in the Communist Manifesto in1848.
 Trouble is, half a century later many working people in Western European nations had become invested in the world as it is.
 They had jobs, even if not secure or well-paid.
 They had health care, a roof over their heads, and were able to put food on the table.
 As Austrian social democrat Friedrich Adler (1879-1960) said in 1908, many people “have more than their chains to lose.”

-The clash between these two strategies — moderate left versus radical left — has never been resolved anywhere in the capitalist world, with the possible exception of Scandinavia.
-Here in the United States, the Democratic Party has perennially faced resistance from a radical left that opposes the compromises that the Party has made with the status quo.
-Just recently, during the 2020 election cycle, presidential candidates Joe Biden and Bernie Sanders were able to reconcile their differences.
+The clash between these two strategies — moderate left versus radical left — has never been resolved anywhere in the capitalist world, with the possible exception of Scandinavia at certain times in the past.
+Here in the United States, the Democratic Party has perennially faced resistance from a radical left that opposes the compromises that the Party makes with the status quo.
+During the 2020 election cycle, Democratic presidential candidates Joe Biden and Bernie Sanders were able to reconcile their differences.
 (See Update 2021.)
 But will this truce hold?